Fun Horned Viper Facts For Kids | Kidadl

 How do they communicate?

 When these Desert horned vipers communicate with the same species, they usually use chemical signals, signals by using smells or releasing other chemicals.
 This technique is used while mating also.
-They have pit organs just behind the nostrils, which help locate the warm-blooded animals or other types of prey.
+They have pit organs just behind the nostrils, which help locate warm-blooded animals or other types of prey.

 How big is a horned viper?